Toyota Tundra Tire Review By Carter Hayes May 14, 2026 12 min read

 What Tire Size Do I Need?

-You should start by checking your truck’s owner’s manual or the door jamb placard to confirm the factory-recommended size, but common fits for the Tundra include 265/70R18 and 275/65R18.
+You should start by checking your truck’s owner’s manual or the door-jamb placard to confirm the factory-recommended size.
+The products in this guide focus on 18-inch options such as 265/70R18 and 275/65R18, but those sizes are not universal for every 2022 Tundra trim.
 When you pick a different size, make sure the load index and speed rating meet or exceed the original specs so you don’t compromise towing capacity or handling.

 If you change diameter significantly, remember it can affect speedometer accuracy and may require calibration.